hssmalo/steampunkfantasy/rules.md

 Advantage: DarkElf

 Thus the DarkElf gained the advantage, and chooses to deflect the 3 attacks from the tank (they may or may not be nastier in the real game).
-Thus the elf assigns 3 hits to the darkelf and the darkelf choosed 7 hits to the elf.
+Thus the Elf assigns 3 hits to the darkelf and the darkelf choosed 7 hits to the elf.
 The elf choosed to assign 3 damaging results to the infantry.
 The Darkelf choosed to assign 4 damaging success to the infantry and 1 damaging + 2 support to the tank, in hope of doing some damage.

 If in the rare case that unit does not to real damage in assault, but does only psycic damage instead, and this unit is mixed with units that does real damage, threat real and psycic as seperate entries with respect to distributing hits.
 Thus you may roll one real damage PER enemy model in unit base in addition to one psycic damage PER enemy model in unit base.
 Units with real damage support attacks from real damage, while support from unit with psycic damage support attacks with psycic damage.
-If a model does both regular and psycic damage, support gives +1 to regular damage, but not the psycic damage.
+If a model does both regular and psycic damage, support gives +1 to regular damage and +1 to psycic damage.

 Examples: